 But since we are here, let’s talk about what causes moodiness in men.

-A one-word answer would be testosterone.
 Testosterone is not only the sex hormone but is also responsible for the way the brain functions.
 Studies have revealed that testosterone is one of the causes why men suffer from depression.

 Yes, men suffer from depression too, unlike the common notion that only women suffer from depression.